samvera/hyrax/README.md

 Sufia has the following features:

-* Multiple file, or folder, upload
+* Multiple file upload, and folder uploads (for Chrome browser only)
 * Flexible user- and group-based access controls
 * Transcoding of audio and video files
 * Generation and validation of identifiers